ABOUT HSS

 HSS seeks to form one or more ensemble groups that perform throughout the year at community events.
 If the opportunity for an ensemble group presents itself an audition announcement will be made.

-The Chamber Ensemble consists of 8-14 top students who meet as a class during the regular HSS day.
+The Chamber Ensemble consists of 4-8 top students who meet as a class during the regular HSS day.
 Participation is by invitation of the director following an audition.
+Fiddle Group is open to students in Level 3 and above who have completed an audition.
+When possible, there will be both an Intermediate Harp Ensemble and an Advanced Harp Ensemble.
+The harp teacher will assign students places in those ensembles based on skill level.

 HSS also encourages student-led ensemble groups.
 Students interested in forming or participating in a small ensemble group should notify their teacher.